Having an Achilles Tendon Rupture is no joke. It's not like spraining an ankle or tweaking your back.

-However, Achilles tendon rupture from Levaquin Tendonitis is a MUCH more complicated issue, as there is cytotoxicity and DNA damage to contend with.
+However, Achilles tendon rupture from Levaquin Tendonitis is a MUCH more complicated issue, as there is cytotoxicity and possible DNA damage to contend with.

 It is certainly possible for a completely healthy tendon to have too much tension placed upon it, causing it to rip/tear.